 In electrical engineering, the study of electricity and electromagnetism are the primary focus.
 For instance, engineers may be responsible to build power systems, radar, or cell phone systems.

-People in this field have a great responsibility.
+People in this field have really a great responsibility!
 Their jobs is to build secure and efficient devices.
 The failure to do so properly may result in great liability.

-Furthermore, they must be able to use math to calculate almost, if not all every pieces of device involved in the design of some type of system.
+Furthermore, they must be able to use math to calculate almost, if not all pieces of a device involved in the design of some type of system.

 Lots of math courses must be taken to perform this job.
-Besides engineering courses, any heavy math courses may be required, such as calculus, abstract algebra, differential equations,vector calculus,complex variables, probability and statistics.
+Besides engineering courses, any heavy math courses such as the following may be required:

 One physics course you will definitely take is electromagnetism.
-Beware of that one; The study magnetic field is a tough class as testified by me who took it and other folks.
+Beware of that one!
+The study of magnetic field is a tough class as testified by me who took it and other folks.

-They can do it with ease.
-However, they make so much money as engineers, it is very unlikely that they will do something like that unless they really want to make an impact on students' lives.
+They can make the switch with ease.
+However, because engineers make so much money, many may decide to stick around unless they really want to have an impact on students' lives.

-A bachelor's degree is required for most entry level jobs in engineering.
+A bachelor's degree in engineering is required for most entry level jobs in engineering.
 However, at times, when there is a critical need, math majors have found jobs in engineering.